South African Mother Praised As ‘Lion Mama’ After Fatally Stabbing Man She Found Raping Her Daughter

 — US Breaking News (@breakingnewsma) December 18, 2018

-But the woman dubbed “Lion Mama” also hoped that the sad situation could prompt changes in the crime-ridden part of South Africa.
-She told News24 that she hopes officials can create more spaces where young people can safely gather and ” put their hands to use and be able to do something, maybe crime could decrease.”
+But the woman dubbed “Lion Mama” also hoped that the sad situation could prompt changes in the most crime-ridden parts of South Africa.
+She told News24 that she hopes officials can create more spaces where young people can safely gather and “put their hands to use and be able to do something, maybe crime could decrease.”
 She also hoped that a greater focus on education could steer youth out of destructive lives.